cburford/notebook-classification-demo/README.md

 Issues
 ------

 The tokenisation regular expression assumes that words are whitespace separated.
-This breaks down for languages like Chinese, Japanese.
+This breaks down for languages like Chinese and Japanese.
 The solution would be to incorporate a language identification step and a morphological analyser.

 The bag-of-words feature model generates very large feature counts.
 This is not a problem for classifier performance, because linear kernel SVMs do an excellent job in this scenario, but it could present a CPU/memory load problem in a large-scale system.
 In such a case it would be necessary to introduce a feature selection step.
 See these [two](http://jmlr.csail.mit.edu/papers/volume3/forman03a/forman03a_full.pdf) [papers](http://www.hpl.hp.com/techreports/2004/HPL-2004-86.pdf) for a good starting point.

+The feature model does not make use of resource contents.
+A simple addition would be to add bag-of-words features for the results of NoteStore.getResourceSearchText.